noahlorinczcomi/simmrd/tutorial.md

 # General Steps
+`simmr` can generate simulated data either by (i) first generating individual-level data and performing GWAS (`generate_individual()`) or (ii) directly by generating the GWAS summary statistics from known distributions (`generate_summary()`). `generate_individual()` allows the user to explicitly specify confounding effects in the data-generating process, whereas `generate_summary()` can only generate GWAS summary statistics which imply confounding but which is significantly computationally faster.

-The steps to generating and plotting data using the ```simmr``` R package are the following:
+The steps to generate and plot data using the ```simmr``` R package are the following:
-1) Define a named list of parameters which are relevant to the type of simulated data you are generated.
+1) Define a named list of parameters which are relevant to the type of simulated data you are generating.
 Call this list ```params```.
     - The lists of parameters depends on the type of simulated data you ultimately want to generate.
-If you want to first generate individual-level data then use it to generate GWAS summary statistics.
 See 2) for more details.
 2) Give your list of parameters to either ```generate_summary(params)``` or ```generate_individual(params)```.

 # Using ```generate_summary()```